A full-time, demanding Acting School

-The T. Schreiber Conservatory is seeking highly motivated passionate actors committed to becoming vital artists.
+Begin your journey as working actor in our acting school.
+The T. Schreiber Acting Conservatory is seeking highly motivated passionate actors committed to becoming vital artists.
 Our One Year Conservatory offers comprehensive professional training designed to prepare you for a thriving career in theatre, film and television.
-This full-time, demanding program is tailored to serve your individuality and talent and to develop you into a fully rounded actor in whom body, voice, and instinct are integrated.
-Create an account below to apply.
+This full-time, demanding acting school is tailored to serve your individuality and talent and to develop you into a fully rounded actor in whom body, voice, and instinct are integrated.
+Create an account below to submit your no-fee application for One Year Acting Conservatory or contact our office today for get more information, 212.741.0209 or firstname.lastname@example.org.

 September 2018 – May 2019